KaungHtetCho-22/Decarbonize-TH/data/raw/required-data.md

 - World Bank & IMF Data
 - Carbon Emissions Data from Global Carbon Atlas

-# May be we need more DATA to clean
+# May be we need more DATA to get cleaned data